 What Language Is Spoken in Belgium?

 Belgium is famed for being the beating heart of the European Union, while foodies also flock there to enjoy its chocolate, waffles, beer and more.
-But which language is spoken by the majority of belgium?
+But which language is spoken by the majority of Belgium?
 And why is it so easy to offend someone by speaking the ‘wrong’ language in Belgium?
 Read on to find out!

 Belgium is nestled between France, Germany and the Netherlands, in Western Europe.
 Covering around 30,000 square kilometres, it is a relatively small country and also one of the most densely populated on the continent.